-Any LEDs are not operating in a light unit.
+• Any Up to 25% of LEDs are not operating in a light unit.
 (Eight Light Warning Lamps Require 100% of LEDs Operating).

-- 1. Headlights Check both headlights for brightness, operation, condition of sealed beams and proper aiming.
+- 25% or more of LEDs are not operating in a light unit. - Headlights Check both headlights for brightness, operation, condition of sealed beams and proper aiming.
 Check high beam indicator operation and headlight switch.
-Make repairs if any of the following conditions exist: - Left and right sealed beams are different type (halogen vs. conventional). - Sealed beam does not operate on low and high. - Sealed beam lens foggy, cracked, or light is dim. - High beam indicator does not function. - Any improperly aimed headlights. - Dimmer switch sticks, hard to operate or doesn't function. - Headlight switch is damaged and/or not securely mounted. - Knob is missing.
+Make repairs if any of the following conditions exist: - Left and right sealed beams are different type (halogen vs. conventional). - Sealed beam does not operate on low and high.

+- Sealed beam lens foggy, cracked, or light is dim. - High beam indicator does not function. - Any improperly aimed headlights. - Dimmer switch sticks, hard to operate or doesn't function. - Headlight switch is damaged and/or not securely mounted. - Knob is missing.